 GreenBiz is an online media company that looks at sustainability from a business and technological standpoint.
-The site recently released their list of 20 C-suite executives whom Greenbiz believes will be making an impact in terms of leading their company with an environmentally friendly mindset.
+The site recently released their list of 20 C-suite executives whom Greenbiz believes will be making an impact in terms of leading their company with an environmentally-friendly mindset.
 ENGIE North America’s CEO, Gwénaëlle Avice-Huet, made the list thanks to her work in moving the company away from the fossil fuel industry.
-She is a strong advocate for decentralization and digitization, opening up data generated from ENGIE’s wind farm in France to scientists and researchers.
+Using her online presence and strong brand voice, she is a vocal advocate for decentralization and digitization, opening up data generated from ENGIE’s wind farm in France to scientists and researchers.

 One major difference between Bastian and Avice-Huet is that where appropriate, she uses emojis, giving her social content a more eye-catching look.
 For example, when referring to specific countries, she either uses the flag emoji in place of the text or adds the emoji before or after the country’s name.

 We will propose multiple services and solutions involving reduction in energy usage as well as generation sources such as: